nspcc-dev/neo-go/README.md

 [NEP-6](https://github.com/neo-project/proposals/blob/68398d28b6932b8dd2b377d5d51bca7b0442f532/nep-6.mediawiki)
 file that is used by CLI commands to sign various things.
 There is no database behind it, the blockchain is the database and CLI commands use RPC to query data from it.
-At the same time it's not required to open the wallet on RPC node to perform various actions (unless your node is providing some service for the network like consensus or oracle nodes).
+At the same time, it's not required to open a wallet on an RPC node to perform various actions (unless your node provides some service for the network like consensus or oracle nodes do).

 # Developer notes
 Nodes have such features as [Prometheus](https://prometheus.io/docs/guides/go-application) and